SenseCollect logoSenseCollect

 What is the easiest web scraper for beginners?

-The easiest scraper is usually a purpose-built tool for a specific source, such as Google Maps leads or Amazon reviews.
-Focused tools remove setup decisions.
+The easiest scraper is usually a search-first product that detects the right source for a specific task, such as local leads, Amazon reviews, or TikTok trend research.
+Focused outputs remove setup decisions.

 Do I need to know code?

-No. A no-code scraper should let you run an export from a form and download a CSV.
+No. A no-code scraper should let you type a plain-language search, generate a list, and download a CSV.

 Should I use a subscription scraper?